 Juso

-Osaka-Umeda Station gives access to Osaka’s most popular shopping district.
-Here you can find the Hankyu, Daimaru, Hanshin and Isetan department stores.
-Other popular attractions and shopping areas in Umeda are the Umeda Sky Building, HEP Five, and Osaka Grand Front.
-Osaka-Umeda station is also a major transportation hub.
+Osaka-umeda Station gives access to Osaka’s most popular shopping district, Umeda.
+Here you can find the Hankyu, Daimaru and Hanshin department stores, along with major shopping complexes such as LUCUA Osaka and Grand Front Osaka.
+Other popular attractions and shopping areas in Umeda include the Umeda Sky Building and HEP Five.
+Osaka-umeda station is also a major transportation hub.

-Here you can transfer to Hanshin, Subway Midosuji and other Hankyu lines.
-This station also connects directly with three other stations: JR Osaka Station, Higashi-Umeda Station and Nishi-Umeda Station.
-Kitashinchi Station is a short walk south of Nishi-Umeda Station.
-Effectively these stations form one big station complex.
-Of these stations JR Osaka Station is the most important as it connects with the JR Kyoto Line, the Takarazuka Line for northern Kyoto prefecture and the Osaka Loop Line.
+Here you can transfer to the Hanshin Line, Osaka Metro Midosuji Line and other Hankyu lines.
+This station also connects with the wider Umeda station area, including JR Osaka Station, Higashi-Umeda Station, Nishi-Umeda Station and Kitashinchi Station.
+JR Osaka Station is the main JR hub, with the JR Kyoto Line, Osaka Loop Line and other JR services.

 Traveling to Arashiyama